brifordwylie/aws_ml_engineer_capstone/README.md

     q_models[q_str] = model
 ```

-We follow a similar pattern where we save the model and then load them in during endpoint inference and predict against all the models.
+We follow a similar pattern where we save the set of models and then load them in during endpoint inference and predict against all the models.

 **Outputs**
 The outputs from this model include the following quantiles **[0.10, 0.25, 0.50, 0.75, 0.90]**.
-The output also include **IQR** Inner Quartile Range (q_75-q_25) and **IDR** which is the Inner Decile Range (the difference between q_10 and q_90), it gives you an estimate of the entire span of all the target values in that region.
+The output also includes **IQR** Inner Quartile Range (q\_75-q\_25) and **IDR** which is the Inner Decile Range (the difference between q\_10 and q\_90), it gives you an estimate of the entire span of all the target values in that region.

 ```
 [●●●]Workbench:scp_sandbox> quant_df[quant_show]